Skip to content

 ]);

-console.log(result.created); // ["initech", "umbrella"] — Newly created
+console.log(result.created); // ["initech", "umbrella"] — newly created

-console.log(result.skipped); // ["acme_corp", "globex"] — Already exist
+console.log(result.skipped); // ["acme_corp", "globex"] — already existed

 typescript